 For those in England, Wales and Northern Ireland, there is the option of sandwiching annual leave entitlement on either side of the bank holidays to receive an extended break.

-For example, booking Thursday the 1st of April off will mean that someone can be off for five consecutive days (including weekends) at the cost of just one holiday day.
+For example, booking Thursday 1 April off will mean that someone can be off for five consecutive days (including weekends) at the cost of just one holiday day.

 Christmas holidays provide a further opportunity for some strategic holiday planning.

 This year, Christmas Day and Boxing Day fall on a Saturday and Sunday respectively, meaning that the two bank holidays jump to the following Monday and Tuesday.
-And, with New Year’s Day also falling on a weekend, Monday the 3rd of January 2022 is also a bank holiday.
+And, with New Year’s Day also falling on a weekend, Monday 3 January 2022 is also a bank holiday.

-For those fortunate enough to live in Scotland, the bank holiday normally scheduled for the 2nd of January also falls on a weekend.
-This means that Tuesday the 4th of January 2022 becomes a bank holiday too.
+For those fortunate enough to live in Scotland, the bank holiday normally scheduled for the 2 January also falls on a weekend.
+This means that Tuesday 4 January 2022 becomes a bank holiday too!

-Booking time off between Wednesday the 29th and Friday the 31st of December will mean that someone can be away from work for a period of 10 (11 in Scotland ) days (including weekends) while using up just three annual leave days.
+So, booking time off between Wednesday 29 Friday 31 December will mean that someone can be away from work for a period of 10 (11 in Scotland ) days (including weekends) while using up just three annual leave days.

 What about PayFit?

 At PayFit, we aim to simplify the lives of both employers and employees.

-This is why our app provides both admins and employees with their own admin spaces.
+This is why our app provides both admins and employees with their own portals in the app.

 Employees can make their annual leave requests in their space while also observing the entire holiday calendar for people in their team.

 Admins need only approve or refuse employee holiday once a request is made.
 The leave balance is then automatically updated on the employee space and an employee’s payslip.

 Want to find out more about the ways PayFit can help improve your payroll and HR processes?
 Then why not book a demo with one of our product specialists today?